viniqrz/viniqrz/README.md

 <p align="left">
   I'm a passionate full-stack developer from Brazil.
 Programming got into my life since my teenage and has never left.
-  I'm currently taking Trybe's 1-year Web Development course and a Typescript bootcamp by a software house.
+  I'm currently working as a Full-stack Developer in Brazil.
-  I'm learning Typescript backend development, its architectural patterns and data structures.
+  Currently learning AWS.
 </p>

 <p align="left">